The Essential Histogram: Introduction

+The essential histogram is fairly general, since we make no assumption on $F$.
+In particular, it also applies to distributions with discrete components, a common feature in real datasets \citep[see e.g.][]{Unw15}.
+Figure~\ref{fig:discrete} gives two illustration examples: one is the example in \citet[Fig.~4]{DenMal09}, a mixture of three distributions $0.775\,\mathcal{N}(0,1) + 0.15\, \delta_7 + 0.075\,\mathcal{U}(0,10)$; the other is the duration times in the geyser dataset \citep{AzBo90}.
+As is shown, the essential histogram estimates the probability of both continuous and discrete components over all scales rather well, and reveals the true shape of the underlying distribution functions.

 The construction of the confidence set is based on the multiscale likelihood ratio test introduced by \cite{RivWal13}, and we show here that this test results in the optimal detection of certain features in the data. \cite{FrMuSi14} use such a multiscale likelihood ratio test for inference on change-points in a regression setting and they {employ} the idea of selecting the function in the confidence set that has the fewest jumps.
-In the context of the histogram, it turns out that this approach includes jumps only at locations where the evidence in data requires the placement of jumps in order to show significant features and to provide good probability estimates.
+In the context of the histogram, this approach produces breakpoints only at locations where the evidence in the data requires those in order to show significant features and to provide good probability estimates.
 Hence the methodology will not put any breakpoints in regions where the density is close to flat.
 This built-in parsimony is what one would expect from an automatic method for constructing a histogram, see also the comments about open research problems in \cite{DenMal09}.
-The taut string method of \cite{DavKov04} can be interpreted as producing a histogram {(although not satisfying requirement 1.~from above)} that has the smallest number of modes subject to the constraint that it lies in a confidence ball given by the Kolmogorov metric.
+The taut string method of \cite{DavKov04} can be interpreted as producing a histogram {(although not satisfying the first goal of histogram)} that has the smallest number of modes within a confidence ball given by the (periodic) Kolmogorov metric.
 It is known that the Kolmogorov metric will not result in good probability estimates for intervals unless they have large probability content \citep{DueWel14}.
-This procedure does not aim at parsimony of bins and will typically produce many more bins than the essential histogram {(although {often} providing visually appealing solutions, {and estimating the number of modes very well}, see Section~\ref{examples})}, while the essential histogram automatically results in parsimony of {bins and as a consequence also of} modes as explained above.
+This procedure does not aim at parsimony of bins and will typically produce many more bins than the essential histogram {(although {often} providing visually appealing solutions, and estimating the number of modes well, see \S\ref{examples})}, while the essential histogram automatically results in parsimony of bins and thus also of modes as explained above.